 Sucrose (ordinary table sugar) is made up of 50 per cent glucose and 50 per cent fructose.
 It’s the fructose bit that we’re referring to in our name I Quit Sugar.

 Rice malt syrup is made from fermented cooked rice and is a blend of complex carbohydrates, glucose and maltose.
-It’s 100 per cent fructose-free.
-However it is still a form of sugar that will demand an insulin response, and raise blood sugar levels.
+We rate it because it's 100 per cent fructose-free.
+But, it's still a form of sugar that will demand an insulin response and raise blood sugar levels.

 The other IQS approved sweetener is stevia.
 Stevia is great for diabetics because it doesn't raise blood glucose levels.

-Our recipes only use minimal amounts of RMS, teamed with healthy fats, and generally fibre and protein which slow down the sugar release into the blood.
-If you're following non-IQS recipes then the amount of sugar is usually a lot more (and potentially also teamed with fast release carbohydrates), which is not good for diabetics.
+Our recipes only use minimal amounts of rice malt syrup, teamed with healthy fats, fibre and protein which slow down the sugar release into the blood.